 Italy’s Lega Calcio has awarded rights to Serie A for the 2018-2021 period to Mediapro.
-The Catalan company was the only bidder for the rights to the football league championship, agreeing to pay €1.05 billion ($1.3 billion)—just above the Lega’s asking-price.
+The Catalan company was the only bidder for the rights to the football league championship, agreeing to pay €1.05 billion ($1.3 billion) per season—just above the Lega’s asking-price.
 Mediapro will either sell the rights on—they are currently held by Sky and Mediaset—or could set up a channel on behalf of the Lega.

 Yesterday’s award marks the ended of a lengthy process that began on 26 May last year, when the first call for bids was released.
 In this document, the Lega Calcio Serie A split the 20 teams taking part in the tournament into two groups: the first pool contained eight teams, the four with the largest audience, the three teams promoted from Serie B and the one with the smallest audience; the other pool would include the remaining 12 teams.